kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 og-image: state-of-javascript.jpg
 thumb-image: state-of-javascript-thumb.jpg
 ---
-The React/Redux combination has demonstrated the value of well-implemented state management in JavaScript applications.
+React and Redux combined have demonstrated the value of well-implemented state management in JavaScript applications.
 Despite this, lots of front-end web developers complain about it.

 Complain or not, JS has progressed to the point that developers need to understand traditional computer science concepts if they want to keep using it.
-Studying the key points of JavaScript's progression proves this...at least I think it does:
+Studying the key points of this progression proves this...at least I think it does:

 <h3>In The Beginning...</h3>
 This is the first JavaScript book I ever bought: